EvilEpicCoder/EEC_localWeather/README.md

  How I see my app:
 1. Changeable background
 2. Background sound, depend from weather (thunder, rain, snow, windy-sond of wind, sunshine-birds)
+3. Three small windows:
+  * icon "sun\cloudy\rain\snow"
-3. Three small windows, icon "sun\cloudy\rain\snow", temperature, wind, current location, celsius\farenheith.
+  * temperature, wind, current location
+  * celsius\farenheith.
 4. Background know is morning\afternoon\evening.

 Features like to add:
 1. Some animation\svg
-2. Use as much bugs as possible, otherwise it feature.
+2. Decrease as much bugs as possible, otherwise it feature.
 3. Use more than one service in one app.

 How to use: